ray-project/ray/doc/source/cluster/running-applications/job-submission/quickstart.rst

     ray.init()
     print("requests version:", ray.get(get_requests_version.remote()))

-Ssubmit this job using the default environment.
+Submit this job using the default environment.
 This environment is the environment you started the Ray Cluster in.

 .. code-block:: bash